yiisoft/yii2-elasticsearch/docs/guide/installation.md

 >
 > It may also be useful to disable cluster autodetection for performance reasons.
 If a cluster has a single
 > dedicated [coordinating-only node](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-node.html#coordinating-only-node),
 > it makes sense to direct all requests to that node.
-Is a cluster contains only a few nodes and their addresses
+If a cluster contains only a few nodes and their addresses
 > are known, it may be useful to specify them explicitly.

 You should set the version of the domain-specific language the extension will use to communicate with the server.